GambolingPangolin/talks/taproot/slides.md

 - Usability: you decide ...
 - Software quality: significant complexity increase with the corresponding potential for bugs
 - Security: Schnorr signatures have clearer security and compose better than ECDSA
+- Fork type: soft fork
+- Effect on decentralization: probably an improvement due to bandwidth savings and more efficient signature validation
 :::

 # Thanks for your time!